 Well, our campsite is evolving and as it does we are trying to make good environmentally minded choices at each decision checkpoint.
 Eco-technology is a rich area for debate, with regard to the best solutions.
 Here some of the things we’ve done to date…

-The standard block that features standard flush toilets, albeit with dual flush ones.
+We have a standard toilet and shower block that features standard flush toilets.
 The waste water is gravity fed to a large septic tank and from there to a 30m horizontal reedbed.
 From the reedbed, the partially treated liquid is further cleaned in by a willow coppice, before passing through a buffer marsh before being discharged to surface water.
 The Gents section of the standard toilet block has a waterless urinal, that has the potential to save some fantastic amount of water each year (that is, if you are to believe the marketing by waterless urinal vendors).

 We try to conserve water where we can.
 We use our own well water to nourish ourselves, our animals, and our garden.